Stress treatment and therapy

 • Isolation

-Whether you experience many symptoms or just a few, the symptoms of stress are highly disruptive to life.1 They affect us on all levels and disturb our sense of ourselves and our place in the world.
+Whether you experience any symptoms or just a few, the symptoms of stress are highly disruptive to life.
+They affect us on all levels and disturb our sense of ourselves and our place in the world.
 Therefore, stress management is crucial to our well-being.

 How Therapy Can Help You Manage Stress

 Sometimes, people are hesitant to seek professional help for stress because they think that therapy is only for those with diagnosable mental health conditions.
-According to the American Psychological Association, therapy helps people of all ages and backgrounds address a wide variety of concerns, including life stressors in order to boost well-being.10
+According to the American Psychological Association, therapy helps people of all ages and backgrounds address a wide variety of concerns, including life stressors to boost well-being.

 • Develop tools to help you manage your body’s stress reaction so you aren’t at the mercy of your stressors